vblagoje/auto-pr-writer/README.md

 ### 7) I'm concerned about the PR text generation costs, how can I minimize them?

 Managing costs is a critical aspect of using LLMs for PR text generation.
-As of January 2024, the cost per PR using the large context gpt-4 model is approximately 10 cents, whereas using the capybara model on fireworks.ai is about 2-3 cents.
-It's worth noting that these costs are continually evolving and generally expected to decrease over time.
+As of January 2024, the cost per PR using the large context gpt-4 model is approximately a few cents, whereas using the mixtral-8x7b-instruct on fireworks.ai is less than a cent per PR.
+It's worth noting that these costs are continually evolving and generally expected to further decrease over time.
 To precisely monitor and manage your expenditure, especially if you are using platforms like OpenAI, you can set the `OPENAI_ORG_ID` environment variable to track costs accurately.
 This will help you keep a close eye on your usage and optimize accordingly to minimize expenses.
 Keep in mind that selecting the right model for your needs and monitoring the market for the best rates are effective strategies to control costs.